 - e.
 Instructions for the registered voter to contact the supervisor of elections of the county in which the voter is registered if assistance is needed in resolving the matter. - f.
 Instructions for seeking restoration of civil rights pursuant to s.
 8, Art.
 IV of the State Constitution and information explaining voting rights restoration pursuant to s.
 4, Art.
 VI of the State Constitution following a felony conviction, if applicable. - g.
-A statement that the voter may be required to vote a provisional ballot until a final determination of eligibility is made. - 2.
-If the mailed notice is returned as undeliverable, the supervisor must, within 7 days after receiving the returned notice, either publish shall publish notice once in a newspaper of general circulation in the county in which the voter was last registered or publish notice on the county's website as may be allowed pursuant to s.
-50.0311, or on the supervisor's website, as deemed appropriate by the supervisor.
+The following statement: "If you attempt to vote at an early voting site or your normal election day polling place, you will be required to vote a provisional ballot.
+If you vote by mail, your ballot will be treated as a provisional ballot.
+In either case, your ballot may not be counted until a final determination of eligibility is made.
+If you wish for your ballot to be counted, you must contact the supervisor of elections office within 2 days after the election and present evidence that you are eligible to vote." - 2.
+If the mailed notice is returned as undeliverable, the supervisor must, within 14 days after receiving the returned notice, either publish shall publish notice once in a newspaper of general circulation in the county in which the voter was last registered or publish notice on the county's website as provided in s.
+50.0311 or on the supervisor's website, as deemed appropriate by the supervisor.
 The notice must shall contain the following: - a.
-The voter's name and address. - b.
+The voter's name and address.

+- b.
 A statement that the voter is potentially ineligible to be registered to vote. - c.
-A statement that failure to respond within 30 days after the notice is published may result in a determination of ineligibility by the supervisor and removal of the registered voter's name from the statewide voter registration system.

-d.
-An instruction for the voter to contact the supervisor no later than 30 days after the date of the published notice to receive information regarding the basis for the potential ineligibility and the procedure to resolve the matter.
+A statement that failure to respond within 30 days after the notice is published may result in a determination of ineligibility by the supervisor and removal of the registered voter's name from the statewide voter registration system. - d.
+An instruction for the voter to contact the supervisor no later than 30 days after the date of the published notice to receive information regarding the basis for the potential ineligibility and the procedure to resolve the matter. - e.

-- e.
 An instruction to the voter that, if further assistance is needed, the voter should contact the supervisor of elections of the county in which the voter is registered. - f.
 A statement that, if the voter denies the accuracy of the information underlying the potential ineligibility, the voter has a right to request a hearing for the purpose of determining eligibility. - g.
-A statement that the voter may be required to vote a provisional ballot until a final determination of eligibility is made. - 3.
-If a registered voter fails to respond to a notice pursuant to subparagraph 1. or subparagraph 2., the supervisor must shall make a final determination of the voter's eligibility within 7 days.
+The following statement: "If you attempt to vote at an early voting site or your normal election day polling place, you will be required to vote a provisional ballot.
+If you vote by mail, your ballot will be treated as a provisional ballot.
+In either case, your ballot may not be counted until a final determination of eligibility is made.
+If you wish for your ballot to be counted, you must contact the supervisor of elections office within 2 days after the election and present evidence that you are eligible to vote." - 3.
+If a registered voter fails to respond to a notice pursuant to subparagraph 1. or subparagraph 2., the supervisor $\underline{\text{must}}$ shall make a final determination of the voter's eligibility within 7 days after expiration of the voter's timeframe to respond.
 If the supervisor determines that the voter is ineligible, the supervisor must shall remove the name of the registered voter from the statewide voter registration system within 7 days.
-The supervisor shall notify the registered voter of the supervisor's determination and action. - 4.
-If a registered voter responds to the notice pursuant to subparagraph 1. or subparagraph 2. and admits the accuracy of the information underlying the potential ineligibility, the supervisor must immediately shall make a final determination of ineligibility and shall remove the voter's name from the statewide voter registration system.
-The supervisor shall notify the registered voter of the supervisor's determination and
+The supervisor shall notify the registered voter of the supervisor's determination and action.